 That is less than half the number of births I was able to document in 2019.
-This was by far, the biggest challenge in my business, and the most difficult obstacle to overcome.
-As a photographer that specializes in birth, this was incredibly tough to navigate.
+This was by far, the biggest challenge in my business and the most difficult obstacle to overcome.
+As a photographer specializing in birth, this was incredibly tough to navigate.
 The most difficult and heart-wrenching part was really for my clients.
 Most of the year was spent hoping and praying that things would look better and restrictions would lift.
-I was able to document a small percentage of my hospital clients during the downward trends in the duel photographer/doula role, as I am currently working on my doula certification.
+I was able to document a small percentage of my hospital clients during the downward trends in the dual photographer/doula role, as I am currently working on my doula certification.

 I captured two Fresh 48 sessions

 8 Maternity Sessions